 - If a request with documentation cannot be submitted within one week, the department/instructor may consider a request to extend the time limit.

-- A student whose explanation is accepted by the department/instructor will be entitled to one of the following considerations:
+- A student whose special consideration is accepted by the department/instructor will be entitled to one of the following considerations:

 a) Where possible, the student may be offered the opportunity to do a make-up test.

-b) Where a make-up test is not possible or the student’s circumstances do not permit a make-up test, the instructor may allocate the percentage weight of the test to any combination of the remaining term work and/or final exam in the course.
+b) Where a make-up test is not possible or the student’s circumstances do not permit a make-up test, the instructor may re-weight the work and allocate the percentage weight of the test to any combination of the remaining term work and/or final exam in the course.

 d) In courses where the mid-term test is the only marked work in the course other than the final examination, an initial make-up test opportunity normally must be given.

 - No student is automatically entitled to a second make-up test opportunity.
 The department will determine what accommodation is appropriate for a student who misses a make-up test for legitimate reasons.

 - A student who misses a term test cannot subsequently petition for late withdrawal from the course without academic penalty on the grounds that no term work was returned before the drop date.